Haidamac/autosell_m/README.md

 *Note!!!
 Change ```database.example.yml``` to ```database.yml``` and provide your login and password for Postgresql DB*

-You also can to fill DB with training data wuth:
+You also can to fill DB with training data with:
 ```
 rails db:seed
 ```